 Life long learning is a familiar phrase in the business world.
-While meant as a tool in furthering yourself and achieving greater success it is also an amazing tool for anyone looking to enrich their lives or when moving through transition.
+While meant as a tool in furthering yourself and achieving greater success, it’s also an amazing tool for anyone looking to enrich their lives or when moving through transition.
 Why?
 Because learning isn’t limited to books, business and academic theories.
-It is found in our everyday experiences and anytime we try something new.
+It’s found in our everyday experiences and anytime we try something new.

 Life long learners think differently because they approach situations, opportunities and experiences with different intentions.
 They look for insights and a beginner’s willingness to learn.
-Perhaps you have heard the term “beginner’s mind”?
-It is a positive state in which you accept your lack of knowledge.
+Perhaps you’ve heard the term “beginner’s mind”?
+It’s a positive state in which you accept your lack of knowledge.
 With an open and eager mind you enter the unknown.

 Transition, be it career, relationship or lifestyle implies movement from the known to unknown.
 While you may bring some previous skills, ideas or knowledge, you will also enter new territory.
 Areas you can’t see or know the contents.
 Beginner’s mind is a positive energy and a feeling there are good things possible.
 Even if they aren’t immediately obvious.